 The impact of Covid-19 on families and children already suffering from the long-term effects of catastrophic floods in 2000 followed by further massive damage from the 2019 Cyclone Idai is horrific.
 Mozambique’s health system is already overstretched by the high burden of other infectious diseases such as HIV and malaria.
 Most people do not have enough masks, soap or water to wash their hands frequently.

 Your donation will help save lives

 Matacuane Primary School in Beira was badly destroyed during the Cyclone in March.
-Bristol Link with Beira has been working with the school for over 10 years and in August put £15,000 of its fundraising to help support the school together with a £10,000 grant from Bristol and District Rotary Club.
-A team of 4 volunteers from Team Rubicon UK spent 3 weeks in Beira supervising construction works.
-Whilst working on the school, the team were also able to repair a community centre for Amai Massane.
+Bristol Link with Beira has been working with the school for over 10 years and used its fundraising to repair toilets and install a drinking water stand after Cyclone Idai.
+A team of volunteers from REACT Emergency Response spent 3 weeks in Beira supervising construction works.
+This year we have purchased equipment for their staff room.

 Schools in Bristol are linked with schools in Beira and have benefited from teacher exchanges.
 Children from both cities are encouraged to understand the lives of each other through projects supported by the BLB and volunteer placements.
 A Mozambican storyteller, has been regular visitor to Bristol, working with schools, choirs and other groups telling stories and teaching songs.

 The Brandon Trust and Accrideme have provided facilities and support for people with learning disabilities in Beira.
 This provided advice and ongoing support to people with a learning disability and their families and carers.

 Students and teachers have been to Beira to work with ADEL and Adjomac in addition to their teaching workload.